AusDTO/dta-website/pages/what-we-do/partnerships/communities.md

 ## Open data community

-This community is for people who do any of the following:
-- work with public data in the Australian Public Service
-- carry out publicly funded research
+This community is for people who work with public data in the Australian Public Service or who carry out publicly funded research.

-- develop, innovate or carry out research using Australia’s public datasets
+It’s also for people who develop, innovate or carry out research using Australia’s public datasets.

 [Join the open data community](https://community.digital.gov.au/c/open-data)